Skip to main content

 OAuth 2.0 Client Credentials Grant

-DataGrail recommends organizations choose this authentication method because it is the most secure option.
-Organizations should provide the standard endpoint for token retrieval required when connecting DataGrail to the implemented API.
-Specifically, you will need to provide the following data when connecting your API with DataGrail:
+DataGrail recommends using this authentication method because it is the most secure option.
+A token retrieval endpoint is required when connecting DataGrail to the implemented API.
+When connecting your API to DataGrail, you will need to provide the following:

-• Client ID: A unique ID used to identify requests from DataGrail.
+• Client ID: Unique ID used to identify requests from DataGrail.

-• Client Secret: The secret to authorizing requests from DataGrail.
+• Client Secret: Secret for authorizing requests from DataGrail.

-• API Base URL: The base URL where requests will be sent.
+• API Base URL: Base URL where requests will be sent.

-• API Token Endpoint URL: The endpoint that DataGrail will initiate the OAuth flow (e.g. /oauth/token).
+• API Token Endpoint URL: Endpoint that DataGrail uses to initiate the OAuth flow (e.g. /oauth/token).

 Example OAuth Authorization Request